Article

 Signed into law July 2, 1964, on what would have been the 39th birthday of civil rights activist Medgar Evers, the Civil Rights Act outlawed discrimination on the basis of race, color, religion, sex, or national origin.
 It was not the first national attempt to codify civil rights, and it did not end discrimination, but it is among the nation's premier civil rights legislation, and it opened the door to further progress.

-The national parks in this video—listed below—and so many other places protected by the National Park Service explore facets of the story of the American struggle for civil and human rights.
+The national parks in this video—listed below—and so many other places protected by the National Park Service explore facets of the story of the American struggle for civil rights.

 Special thanks to Kiamsha Youth Empowerment Organization students filmed at Frederick Douglass National Historic Site in Washington, DC.